-While I’ve got nothing against this approach (in fact, I encourage students to learn on YouTube, as long as they are still getting their other work done), teachers who find this frustrating can circumvent the students’ desire to spend hours copying a tutorial by teaching them to play lead sheets.
+I’ve personally got nothing against this approach.
+In fact, I encourage students to learn on YouTube, as long as they are still getting their other work done.
+But I know there are teachers who find this frustrating.
+They can combat the students’ desire to spend hours copying a tutorial by teaching them to play lead sheets instead.

 Just another great reason to introduce this in your studio.

 But the question is now: How do you teach this style of playing?

 Well, we’ve got some great training coming up for you on exactly that topic.

 If you’ve never done this before, then I understand that this style of teaching can be challenging.

 Follow along as Forrest demonstrates at the piano and download the workbook and musical examples.